- Recognize the importance of communicating with families.

 - Connection between families and caregivers is an important part of developing a high-quality early care and learning environment.

-Specifically for preschool children
+Specifically for preschool aged children

-According to the National Association for the Education of Young Children (NAEYC, 2009), one of the most salient issues in early-childhood policy and practice is ensuring that children are ready for successful school experiences.
+According to the National Association for the Education of Young Children (NAEYC, 2009), one of the most important issues in early-childhood policy and practice is ensuring that children are ready and prepared for successful school experiences.
 As children grow and approach the school-age years, families and professionals often talk about school readiness.
 In your work with preschool-aged children, families may ask you to share information about whether you think their child is “ready” for kindergarten.

 When talking with families of children in your care, consider sharing the following about what they can do to foster their children’s development and to support your work: